Skip to content

 All organizations start on the free tier.
 Limits increase with higher tiers:

-On paid tiers, limits are only enforced at the org level.
+On paid tiers, shared repo write limits are generally enforced at the org level.
+Organization creation, PAT creation, and repository delete remain per-user on all tiers.

-When a rate limit is exceeded, the API returns HTTP 429 with a RATE_LIMITED error:
+When a per-user or per-org limit is exceeded, the API returns HTTP 429 with a RATE_LIMITED error:

 HTTP/1.1 429 Too Many Requests